 ACC Commissioner John Swofford

-Now in his 17th year as Commissioner, and just the fourth in Atlantic Coast Conference history, John Swofford has made a dramatic impact on the ACC and college athletics.
-The longest-tenured commissioner in ACC history, Swofford has built his career on the appropriate balance of academics, athletic achievement and integrity and is regarded as one of the top administrators in the NCAA.
-In addition to overseeing one of the nation’s largest athletic conferences, Swofford has been pivotal in positioning the Atlantic Coast Conference for the future.
+John Swofford enters his 18th year as Atlantic Coast Conference Commissioner having made a dramatic impact on the ACC and college athletics.
+The longest-tenured commissioner and only the fourth in league history, Swofford has built his career on the appropriate balance of academics, athletic achievement and integrity while earning recognition as one of the top administrators in the NCAA.
+In addition to overseeing one of the nation’s largest athletic conferences, Swofford has been pivotal in positioning the ACC for the future.

 - Spearheaded by Swofford and the leadership of its institutions, the Atlantic Coast Conference Council of Presidents announced on April 22, 2013, that each of its current and future 15 members had signed a grant of media rights.
 In addition to highlighting the solidarity and commitment of the ACC membership, the move further secured the league’s future and its position as one of the nation's premier conferences.

 - During his tenure, Swofford has directed the league from a nine to 15 member conference that now spans the entire Eastern Seaboard and beyond with a geographic area that boasts the highest population and the most households of any conference nationally.
 The past decade has seen the ACC expand and grow stronger with the addition of seven of the nation's most prestigious universities.

 - On September 12, 2012, on behalf of the league's member institutions and the ACC Council of Presidents, Swofford introduced Notre Dame as a member of the ACC.
 The Fighting Irish officially joined the ACC on July 1, 2013, along with Pittsburgh and Syracuse.
 Notre Dame competes as a full member in all conference sponsored sports with the exception of football, which will play five games annually against league programs.